 - This month's really useful standard letter.

 for those who lost their SDP

 when they moved onto UC

-Since 16th January 2019 the 'SDP Gateway Condition' has prevented those with a Severe Disability Premium in their IR-ESA, IS, IB-JSA or HB from having to claim UC.
+Since 16th January 2019 the 'SDP Gateway (NOTE: the SDP Gateway no longer applies - it was revoked from 27th January 2021)' has prevented those with a Severe Disability Premium in their IR-ESA, IS, IB-JSA or HB from having to claim UC.
 This means that they can retain their higher level of income on the legacy benefits system (there is no SDP in UC).

 But many claimants lost their SDP by moving onto UC before this 'Gateway Condition' was introduced.
 And are worse off on UC than when they were on legacy benefits.

-The government had proposed compensation for these claimants, but failed to introduce this at the time when the SDP Gateway was introduced in January.
+The government had proposed compensation for these claimants, but failed to introduce this at the time when the SDP Gateway (NOTE: the SDP Gateway no longer applies - it was revoked from 27th January 2021) was introduced in January.